SUBMull/2D-boat-opengl-/README.md

 # 2D-boat-opengl-
-2D boat , with simple animation and an interaction!
+Simple 2D boat  , with simple animation and an interaction! using c++ and glut library,